sandrawing/cs107-FinalProject/docs/documentation.md

        {'x': array([ 0.125, -1.   ]), 'y': array([-0.25, -0.  ])}
        ```

      * Then, we show how to handle the case of various functions.
 Let's begin with a simple case when the input of different variables is scalar.
+The user begins by initializing different AD forward mode object with input values for different variables.
+Then, the user can define various functions to be evaluated using Vector class.
+And the val function inside Vector class gives the output values of the functions.
+And the jacobian function inside Vector class

        ```python
+       # Create an AD forward mode object with value for x
        x = AutoDiff(3, name='x')
+       # Create an AD forward mode object with value for y
        y = AutoDiff(5, name='y')
        f1 = (2 * x ** 2) + (3 * y ** 4)
        f2 = AutoDiff.cos(x + (4 * y ** 2))